 • Start small with one or two strategies and scale over time to achieve long-term growth.

 In the metal manufacturing industry, it’s crucial to understand exactly who you’re marketing to, as generic approaches won’t cut it.
-Key decision-makers, such as procurement managers, engineers, and operations managers, are the ones who drive purchasing decisions.
+Key decision-makers, including procurement managers, engineers, and operations managers, drive purchasing decisions.
 Knowing their needs and challenges allows you to tailor your marketing strategy effectively and increase your chances of success.

 Buyer Intent in the Manufacturing Space

-Manufacturing buyers aren’t just looking to make a simple purchase; they want solutions to specific problems.
+Manufacturing buyers want solutions to specific problems.
 These decision-makers have clear objectives, whether it’s improving operational efficiency, reducing costs, or ensuring product quality.
 For instance:

 • Procurement Managers prioritize cost efficiency and timely delivery.